This post in a nutshell:

 Your customer feedback questions should be carefully crafted to draw out insights that are most relevant to your business goals.

 Be specific, and avoid asking broad, open-ended questions.
-Examples of useful questions might include: "What do you think are the strengths of our current strategy?" or "What areas of our marketing could be improved?"
+Examples of useful questions might include:

 Asking specific questions can help you get more targeted feedback and customer reviews.
 It can also help you avoid getting generic or unhelpful responses.
+You might also consider questions that invite qualitative feedback versus quantitative feedback.

-Methods for Collecting Feedback
+Methods for collecting feedback

 Now that you're prepared to gather feedback, it's time to explore the different customer feedback methods you can use.